nightlessbaron/rebibemecode/README.md

-# 🔄 Rebibemecode - Code Revive
+# 🔄 Weave Hack: ReviveAgent

 **Automatically integrate older repositories with modern codebases using AI-powered analysis and migration.**